Green to Gold (album): Critical reception

 Green to Gold was met with favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 80, based on 12 reviews.
 Aggregator AnyDecentMusic? gave it 7.7 out of 10, based on their assessment of the critical consensus.

 Fred Thomas of AllMusic wrote, "Green to Gold reshapes the Antlers' once somber and brooding chamber pop into something bright and smiling.
 The songs strip away the sharpness and volatility the band reveled in on earlier albums to reveal a pleasant glow that was all too often hidden in the shadows".
 Joe Goggins of DIY gave the album a 4.5 out of 5 star rating, calling it "the opening of a new chapter, rather than the closing of the last one".
-Goggins praised Silberman "newly-tranquil voice" for perfectly complementing with "the most reflective lyrical material of his career".
+Goggins praised Silberman's "newly-tranquil voice" for perfectly complementing with "the most reflective lyrical material of his career".
 Dylan Barnabe of Exclaim! gave the album a 9 out of 10 rating, calling it a "master class in quiet contemplation and coming-of-age for the modern millennial".
 John Aizlewood, in his review for Mojo, wrote, "There's real beauty here and Silberman marries eventual accessibility with gentle boundary-pushing to create his own, thoughtful world".
 Johnny Sharp of Uncut gave the album an 8 out of 10 rating, praising the accessibility of Silberman's vocal melodies.
 Guia Cortassa of The Quietus called the album a "textural mass [...] of perfectly woven sounds and voice".

 Katherine Rodgers of The Line of Best Fit praised the horns arrangements on "It Is What It Is" and the piano on "Porchlight", but lamented the lack of "angst" in Silberman's lyrics which characterized previous Antlers releases.
 Chris White of musicOMH felt the album lacked "any truly standout songs" like Hospice's "Epilogue" or Burst Apart's "Putting the Dog to Sleep", but concluded "it's still a sumptuously crafted, warmly atmospheric and often beautiful work from The Antlers, proving that Silberman remains one of America's most gifted, emotionally intelligent songwriters".
 Jordan Walsh of Slant Magazine gave the album a 3.5 out of 5 star rating, criticizing the "lack of intensity" for allowing the songs to "sink into the background a little too easily".
 Walsh continued, "Sonically, they all have the same placid air about them, with few distinctive peaks or valleys.
 But [...] this approach allows the Antlers to color in a moment without demanding too much attention [...]
 It's clear that the Antlers are still capable of conjuring beauty".